 With 73% of NAV in five companies, two scenarios essentially determine whether RVI returns 2x or 0.8x over the next three to five years:

-- Stripe and Databricks follow in the 2027 IPO window at current or higher multiples
+- Stripe ($159B) and Databricks ($134B, reportedly eyeing 2027) follow in the next IPO window at higher multiples

 - Retail demand drives the NAV premium higher, amplifying share price gains beyond underlying returns

-Bear Case: Prolonged Private, Multiple Compression
+Bear Case: IPO Pops Fade, Multiple Compression

 - Retail enthusiasm for pre-IPO funds fades; NAV premium collapses from 20% to discount